-Each student will have a twin-size bed, desk with lamp and chair, wardrobe, and chest of drawers.
+Each student will have a twin-size bed, desk with lamp and chair, closet, and chest of drawers.
 Beds are extra-long (80" x 36").
-All rooms have a wastebasket and recycle bin, microwave/freezer/refrigerator unit, window blind, an overhead light, a mirror, and a smoke detector.
+All rooms have a wastebasket, microwave/ freezer/refrigerator unit, window blind, an overhead light, a mirror, and a smoke detector.
 Wi-Fi is available in all residence areas.
-View a layout of our student rooms at liveon.psu.edu/Mont-Alto/housing
+View a layout of our student rooms at liveon.psu. edu/Mont-Alto/housing.